 Bangkok: a city of layers.
 Shiny skyscrapers reflect gilded temples.
 Skytrains speed above above chugging canal boats, while the MRT’s tracks whir below these meandering rivers.
 What remains constant in the ebb and flow of this hectic city is the scattering of hundreds of Thai temples or wats.
 The capital of Bangkok, surprisingly enough, is not famous for its temples.
 When one thinks of a Thai Temple, their mind immediately wanders to splendors such as Wat Rong Kuhn (The White Temple) in Chiang Rai Province or Wat Suan Dok in Chiang Mai Province.
 Yet, the temples in Bangkok might just surprise you and perhaps on further inspection merit a higher level of architectural appreciation.
-For that reason, with the help of our local Bangkok docents, we’ve selected our favorite three Bangkok temples and insider tips to maximize your experience at each one.
+For that reason, with the help of our local Bangkok docents, we’ve selected our favorite three Bangkok must see temples and insider tips to maximize your experience at each one.

 Wat Pho Bangkok